industrialist/weather-generator/README.md

 Now, you need to compile the source code and run the generated .class file.
 The simplest method for this is to import the project into intelliJ and run it in the IDE.

 You can compile it manually however you will need to manage the dependencies from both source files as well as ensure your classpath is set appropriatetly to point to the compiled .class files.

+> I will write a makefile for this in the future.

 ###### Mac